evshary/cheat-sheet/C++/Basic.md

 ```

 # auto_ptr
+auto_ptr is deprecated.
+Use unique_ptr instead.

 ## Usage
 * auto_ptr can help us to manage the memory.
 Resource is freed while leaving the variable scope.
 * auto_ptr is **inline** implementation, so the efficiency isn't affected.
 * auto_ptr can't be used to manage dynamic arrays.
 The result is unpredictable.
-* Don't put auto_ptr into container since the operation of container may affect auto_ptr.
+* Don't put auto_ptr into STL container since the operation of STL container may affect auto_ptr.
 * Don't use multiple auto_ptr to the same address since it may cause multiple free.

 ## Example